guettli/programming-guidelines/README.md

 ### Not one branch per customer

 Some people use git branches to store the individual settings for customers or installations.
 Don't do this.

-Create one git repo for every customer or installation.
+Creating one git repo for every customer or installation is strange, too.
+This might work if you have less than 50 customers.
+But this won't work for 3000 customers.

 ### Don't put generated code into version control